MichaelElkan/Chicken-Translator/README.md

 # Chicken-Translator
 Description: Simple code to translate chicken code into their more readable op codes.
 Input must me correctly formated when copied in.
-When going from op codes to chicken op codes must be formated as such exit chicken add
+When going from op codes to chicken op codes must be formated as such: exit chicken add